-Myrtle thought about her own face, her young face flashing in her mind as in a mirror, portending traits in her clear blue eyes, around the eyes: a latent sham of innocence.
-She had been emotional, an early starter, with a flair for the dramatic.
-Myrtle wondered if traits like that - around the eyes - could really forecast and forestall the way somebody would turn out.
-Her face was her fortune, she'd always believed, and the fortune as it turned out was cut-glass.
+Myrtle thought she recognized some familiar traits in those clear green eyes, around the eyes: a latent sham of innocence.
+She WAS emotional, an early-starter, like Myrtle, with a flair for the dramatic.
+Myrtle wondered if traits like that - around the eyes - could be trusted.
+She hoped not.
+She really hoped not.

 "You can go on and kiss her now, boy," the judge said, grinning as he leaned across the desk.
-His stern black eyes roved from the couple, now kissing deeply, to Myrtle.
-Clearing his throat, he ambled around and paused, propping against the desk with his arms crossed.
+His stern black eyes roved from the couple, now kissing passionately, to Myrtle.
+Clearing his throat, he ambled around and paused (in front of Myrtle) propping against the desk with his arms crossed.